Wednesday, September 30, 2020

 479. An Emblem for Borgia

 In May 1905, A.H.
-Bullen anonymously published a play by Michael Field (pen name of Katherine Bradley and Edith Cooper): Borgia.
+Bullen anonymously published a play by Michael Field (pen name of Katharine Bradley and Edith Cooper): Borgia.
 A Period Play.
 Some plays after that were also published anonymously with the indication: 'by the author of Borgia'.

 [Michael Field], Borgia (1905)